- Employee Benefits & Executive Compensation

 Ms. Hevener advises large U.S. and multinational companies on minimizing payroll taxes and maximizing corporate deductions with respect to worker benefits.
 She has dealt with executive benefits triggered by corporate mergers, acquisitions, and spinoffs, including golden parachute issues and stock option deduction allocations.
 She counsels on information reporting, compensation plan design, employment contracts, corporate and payroll tax audits, penalty abatements, and IRS ruling requests.
-Ms. Hevener has also assisted with numerous tax litigations of first impression, including the payroll taxation and deduction of employee meals, the deductibility of corporate aircraft, income tax withholding, FICA taxation of tax-qualified stock options, and the tax treatment of payments to former employees made outside of qualified retirement plans.
+Her group annually handles dozens of payroll tax and corporate tax audits relating to compensation and benefits.
+Ms. Hevener has also assisted with numerous tax litigations of first impression, including the payroll taxation and deduction of employee meals, the deductibility of corporate aircraft, the taxation of all types of payroll, stock options, and the tax treatment of payments to former employees made outside of qualified retirement plans.

-Prior to joining Morgan Lewis, Ms. Hevener was a partner in the tax practice of a large international law firm, and, before that, she served as a partner in two other large law firms.
-From 1981 through 1984, she served as an attorney advisor for the U.S. Treasury Department's Office of the Tax Legislative Counsel, where she focused on tax issues affecting current and deferred employee benefits (including parachute payments) and tax-exempt organizations.
+From 1981 through 1984, Ms. Hevener served as an attorney-advisor for the U.S. Treasury Department's Office of the Tax Legislative Counsel, where she focused on tax issues affecting current and deferred employee benefits (including parachute payments) and tax-exempt organizations.
 Ms. Hevener also worked on legislation and IRS guidance affecting alternative minimum taxes, social security taxes, and a variety of excise taxes.

-Ms. Hevener currently serves as a member of the advisory board of New York University's Institute on Federal Taxation, and is a frequent speaker before the Tax Executives Institute.
+Ms. Hevener has served for 30 years as a member of the advisory board of New York University's Institute on Federal Taxation, and is a frequent speaker before the Tax Executives Institute.
 She formerly served on a volunteer basis as one of the original members of the Information Reporting Program Advisory Committee to the Internal Revenue Service.

 Ms. Hevener received her J.D., with honors, from the University of Virginia School of Law in 1978 and her B.A., cum laude, from Wellesley College in 1974.

-Ms. Hevener is admitted to practice in the District of Columbia and before the U.S. Supreme Court; the U.S. Courts of Appeals for the D.C., Sixth, Eighth, Eleventh, and Federal Circuits; the U.S. District Court for the District of Columbia; the U.S. District Court for the District of Nebraska; and the U.S. Court of Federal Claims.
+Ms. Hevener is admitted to practice in the District of Columbia and in Virginia and before the U.S. Courts of Appeals for the D.C., Eighth, Eleventh, and Federal Circuits and the U.S. Court of Federal Claims.